DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 `name`                   | String              | The name of the [reporter](../common-concepts/reporters.md) to use.
 `outStream`&#160;*(optional)* | String &#124; Writable Stream implementer | The file path where the report is written or the output stream. | `stdout`

-You cannot call `reporter` multiple times for the same test runner.
-To use multiple reporters, pass an array.
-Note that only one reporter can write to `stdout`.
+Note that if you use multiple reporters, only one can write to `stdout`.

 *Overrides configuration file property*: [reporter](../configuration-file.md#reporter)